EddyBorja/MLPAutoCompleteTextField/README.md

 Notes
 ---------
 Traditionally, you might have seen something similar to the MLPAutoCompleteTextField implemented with something like a "search tableview controller".
-This approach has some limitations which MLPAutoCompleteTextField has strived to overcome.
+This approach has some limitations and boilerplate code which MLPAutoCompleteTextField has strived to overcome.
+An MLPAutoCompleteTextField is **not** meant to be a replacement for a search function, it is designed purely string completion purposes.

 The MLPAutoCompleteTextField sorting of autocomplete strings is powered by the NSString+Levenshtein category extension written by Mark Aufflick (based loosely on a Levenshtein algorithm written by Rick Bourner).
 This algorithm basically calculates the edit distance between two strings (the number of changes required to turn one string into the other).